matrix-org/matrix-spec-proposals/proposals/2444-peeking-over-federation-peek-api.md

 PUT returns 403 if the user does not have permission to peek into the room, and 404 if the room ID or peek ID is not known to the peeked server.
 If the server implementation doesn't wish to honour the peek request due to server load, it may respond with 429.
+If the room version of the room being peeked isn't supported by the peeking server, it responds with 400 and `M_INCOMPATIBLE_ROOM_VERSION`.

 DELETE return 200 OK with an empty `{}` on success, and 404 if the room ID or peek ID is not known to the peeked server.

 ```
-PUT /_matrix/federation/v2/peek/{roomId}/{peekId}
+PUT /_matrix/federation/v1/peek/{roomId}/{peekId}?ver=5&ver=6
 {}

 200 OK